TEL:+44 (0)20 7071 4236

 Telephone House, 2-4 Temple Avenue, London, EC4Y 0HB United Kingdom

-Greg Campbell is an English and New York qualified partner in the London office of Gibson, Dunn & Crutcher.
+Greg Campbell is an English, Irish and New York qualified partner in the London office of Gibson, Dunn & Crutcher.

 Mr. Campbell’s practice focuses on advising borrowers, sponsors, lenders, creditors and investors in cross-border financings, restructurings and special-situations transactions.